 Who plans all these events?

 Orientation is planned entirely by students like you!
 Be on the lookout for volunteers in red shirts during Orientation – these friendly individuals are current students that are helping welcome you to the MIT community.
-If you’d like to learn about ways to become more involved, we encourage you to meet us and other members of the Graduate Student Council at the GSC Open House on September 7.
-There will be good company and free food and drink!
+If you’d like to learn about ways to become more involved, we encourage you to meet us and other members of the Graduate Student Council at the Activities and Resource Fair instead on February 6.

 Welcome to MIT!

 On behalf of the Graduate Student Council (GSC), welcome to MIT.
 One of MIT’s strengths is its strong and diverse graduate student community.
 The GSC’s primary role is to empower the graduate community and foster connections and collaborations between students, faculty, staff, and alumni.
 We host the country’s only student-run graduate orientation; plan campus-wide student activities; organize career development programs; fund the activities of other student organizations; and advocate on behalf of the graduate student body (on issues including affordable graduate housing, increases in student stipends, improved health insurance coverage, and better student-faculty relations).
 We constantly strive to improve the graduate student experience, and we invite you to contribute your ideas and energy to our efforts.
 We also strongly encourage you to get involved: MIT is a place of opportunities, not only on an academic level, but also on a personal one.
 We wish you the best in this exciting next step in your education!